raghavbtech/Sentiment_Analysis_LSTM/README.md

-# Reel Feelings — Movie Sentiment Analyzer
+# CineSense — Movie Sentiment Analyzer

 A sentiment analysis app for movie reviews, built with an LSTM model trained on the IMDB dataset.
 Runs as a Streamlit web app.